pp-mo/ncdata/docs/userdocs/user_guide/common_operations.rst

-However, these objects **can** be properly compared with the dataset comparison utilities, :func:`ncdata.utils.dataset_differences` and :func:`ncdata.utils.variable_differences` :  By default, these operations are very comprehensive and may be very costly for instance comparing large data arrays, but they also allow more nuanced and controllable checking, e.g. to skip data array comparisons or ignore variable ordering.
+However, these objects **can** be properly compared with the dataset comparison utilities, :func:`ncdata.utils.dataset_differences` and :func:`ncdata.utils.variable_differences`.
+By default, these operations are very comprehensive and may be very costly for instance comparing large data arrays, but they also allow more nuanced and controllable checking, e.g. to skip data array comparisons or ignore variable ordering.